min2ha/ukwa-site/content/target/59294/index.en.md

   "subject": null
 }

-# Huffpost: Social Networks Are Bad For Your Mental Health - Can We Design Them To Help Instead?

 Blog about the increasing amount of evidence that social media contributes to poor mental health, particularly in young people.